-A tribute to Liddell and Abrahams, heroes of the 1924 Olympic Games.
+A tribute to Liddell and Abrahams, sports heroes in 1924 !

-His achievement was immortalized in the film Chariots of fire which tells the story of his friendship with Abrahams the other British Olympic medal winner in the 1924 games.
+His achievement was immortalized in the film Chariots of fire which tells the story of his friendship with Abrahams the other British medal winner in 1924.